 “People need to get out of the house,” Little said.
 “It’s worked out well for the boating industry because there’s an awful lot of water out there.”

 NMI’s boats are primarily sold to folks interested in fishing, diving or just cruising.
-They’re designed to navigate rough water like is common in the Pacific Northwest.
+They’re designed to navigate rough water.

 Boats on the dance floor